oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/README.md

 The domain creation inputs can be customized by editing create-domain-inputs.yaml

 ### Configuration parameters
-The following parameters can be provided in the input file.
+The following parameters can be provided in the inputs file.

 | Parameter | Definition | Default |
 | --- | --- | --- |